 Whilst these are cash grants, they are only given when funding specific things that we require evidence for.
 They are issued quickly and efficiently via experienced support workers.

-£500 maximum to help access accommodation e.g. for rent deposits, rent in advance, ID fees or temporary accommodation costs.
+We can provide grants of up to £500 to help people access accommodation, for example rent deposits, rent in advance, ID fees or temporary accommodation costs.

-Are you a support worker, looking to apply for a grant on behalf of one of the people you support?
+Are you a support worker, looking to apply for a grant on behalf of someone you support?

 Chrissy's Story